praekelt/numi-api/docs/index.rst

      }

 .. warning::
-  If the ``id`` of a :ref:`sequences <data-sequences>` or :ref:`blocks <data-blocks>` is changed, the API will regard the changed sequence or block as a new entity.
-This means all state previously associated to the sequence or block (for example, metrics and translations) will no longer be associated.
+  If the ``id`` of a :ref:`sequence <data-sequences>` or :ref:`block <data-blocks>` is changed, the API will regard the changed sequence or block as a new entity.
+This means all state previously associated to the sequence or block (for example, metrics and translations) will no longer be associated with it.

 Indices and tables